-Recon are professionals in the capture and preparation of aerial mapping data via UAV and helicopter.
+Recon are professionals in the capture and preparation of LiDAR and other aerial mapping data via UAV and helicopter.
 Their experience includes mapping a wide variety of landforms, offering hundreds of hours of experience and utilising fast, cost-effective data capture technology.

 Recon’s surveying, 3D scanning and aerial mapping services are complemented by their ability to compile information in useable formats, primarily the preparation of CAD drawings.
 These drawings can be simple or more complex depending on the requirements, from surveyed topographic plans to asbuilts derived from high definition scanning.

 Recon provides ground and air inspection services.
 Utilising a drone, or UAV, enables the client to get up close to their assets safely and economically.

 Recon staff come from a

 variety of backgrounds, from surveying and aerial mapping, to manufacturing and